asethwright/viewmedica-docs/README.md

 ### Functions

-- vm_open

-*return null*
+```
+function vm_open() {}

-Open the ViewMedica player with the currently set global variables.
+// Open the ViewMedica player with the currently set global variables.
 Overwrite all information in the current targeted DOM element.

-```
 ex.
 vm_open();
 ```

-- _vm_toggle_fs
+```
+function _vm_toggle_fs(type, target, open) {}

-*param type (string)* Unused
+// @param type (string) Unused

-*param target (string)* ID of the parent DIV that surrounds the ViewMedica player, which will be given fixed/fullscreen css rules.
+// @param target (string) ID of the parent DIV that surrounds the ViewMedica player, which will be given fixed/fullscreen css rules.

-*param open (string)* Openthis value for the player FS is being toggled.
+// @param open (string) Openthis value for the player FS is being toggled.
 Used for sizing of the iFrame that contains the ViewMedica player.

-```
 ex.
 _vm_toggle_fs('fs', '#A_123456', 'A_123456'); //player was opened to an animation
 _vm_toggle_fs('fs', '#vm', 'vm'); //default player state
 ```

-- _vm_ga
+```
+function _vm_ga(trackingcode) {}

-*param trackingcode (string)* Information to send to google analytics.
+// @param trackingcode (string) Information to send to google analytics.
 The default format used by ViewMedica is #VM Video Title - videofilename - playerlanguage

-```
 ex.
 _vm_ga('#VM Trigeminal Neuralgia (TN) - trigeminalneur - en'); //adds a track in google analytics
 ```